yusufmunircloud/AWS-Projects/Web App Workshops /Multi-Tier App/Installing MySQL on EC2.md

     ```shell
     mysql -u root -p
     ```
     Provide the root password you set during installation.
+If you were never prompted to enter a root password when installing MySQL that means there is no password, so         just simply click enter

 ### 5. Create a MySQL Database (Optional)
 - While in the MySQL shell, you can create a database: